Fivell/policies/source/sections/23-datica_hipaa_business_associate_agreement.md

-# 23. Datica HIPAA Business Associate Agreement ("BAA")
+# 23. Versionista HIPAA Business Associate Agreement ("BAA")

 This HIPAA Business Associate Agreement (this "BAA") defines the rights and responsibilities of Provider and Customer with respect to Protected Health